 2. Second Trimester

-• You may experience a supine hypotension syndrome (drop in blood pressure) when you are seated in a reclined position, due to the pressure exerted by the fetus on a large vein called inferior vena cava.
+The second trimester is considered the safest time to opt for tooth extraction, as most of your baby’s organs would have developed by this time.
+However, you should put off any advanced procedures.
+If you experience a syncope (temporary or partial loss of consciousness) or dizziness, your dentist will turn you onto your left to alleviate the pressure.
+You may experience a Supine Hypotension Syndrome (drop in blood pressure) when you are seated in a reclined position, due to the pressure exerted by the fetus on a large vein called inferior vena cava.
 In such cases, the dentist will elevate your hip to about 10 to 12 cm on the chair.

 3. Third Trimester

-1. Safety During the Procedure
+1. During the Procedure

 •During the X-ray, a lead sheet should be used to cover your upper body to prevent any harm to the baby due to radiation.

 •Penicillin, clindamycin, and amoxicillin are considered safe for pregnant women.
 Erythromycin is also prescribed to women who do not have any adverse reaction to it.
 Ensure to keep your doctor informed if you are allergic to any of these medicines so that an alternative can be prescribed.

 • In order to relieve post-procedural pain, you may be prescribed opioid pain medication like hydrocodone, codeine, etc. Certain non-steroidal anti-inflammatory medications like ibuprofen, naproxen, and aspirin may be prescribed for short-term use (72 hours).
 However, these should be avoided in the first and the third trimesters.

-Medicines to Avoid
+Medicines You Should Avoid

 •Tetracycline, doxycycline, and minocycline should be avoided both for topical use and as a pill, as these can stain your baby’s teeth.

 • Fluoroquinolones like levofloxacin, ciprofloxacin, and moxifloxacin should also be avoided.